Code-Platoon-Curriculum/curriculum/03-Full-Stack/4-js-dom/2-manipulating-dom.md

 The `addEventListener()` method takes in two parameters: 1) The event name, and 2) The event listener function.

 Notice that the event listener function takes in one parameter (that we have named `evt`).
 This is the event object that is _automatically_ passed to our event listener from the browser.
-This event object contains a bunch of information about the event that occured, including the element that triggered the event (`evt.target`).
-In the example able, we are also choosing to use the x-position of the mouse (`evt.x`), which is another piece of information available to us from the event object.
+This event object contains a bunch of information about the event that occurred, including the element that triggered the event (`evt.target`).
+In the example above, we are also choosing to use the x-position of the mouse (`evt.x`), which is another piece of information available to us from the event object.
 You can read up more about all of the information stored in the event object [here](https://www.w3schools.com/jsref/obj_event.asp)

 There are also some methods that can be called on the event object, if needed: